jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

  JdbcTemplateMapper makes CRUD with Spring's JdbcTemplate simpler.
 It provides one line CRUD operations for your models.
+ For other data access access requirements keep using JdbcTemplate.

 ## Features